LiAlH[Ot-Bu]3 For The Reduction of Acid Halides To Aldehydes

 Read moreThe Wittig Reaction: A Useful Method For Converting Aldehydes and Ketones To Alkenes Some time ago, we learned how to turn alkenes into carbonyls via

-Read moreUnderstanding The 7 Key Factors That Stabilize Negative Charge (And Ultimately, Basicity) Like I wrote about in a previous post, it’s good – but not
+Read moreUnderstanding The 7 Key Factors That Stabilize Negative Charge (And Ultimately, Basicity) Like I wrote about in a previous post, (See article: Curved Arrows For

 Read moreSodium Metal (Na) As A Reagent In Organic Chemistry In a blatant plug for the Reagent Guide and the Reagents App for iPhone, each Friday I profile a different